Everything is Connected

 - Notice your body.
 Take a moment to close your eyes and notice your body.
 Where do you hold on to tension?
 How do you respond to this pain or tension?
 Noticing is the first act of connecting.

-Breathing has direct connection with the vagus nerve to calm our nervous system.
-Breathing is also a powerful tool to help the body excel in performance.
+Breathing is also a powerful tool to help the body excel in performance and recovery.

 Breathe to reduce stress and tension: